somedaygone/browser-trails/README.md

 ## Future release plans (subject to change)
 ### Minimally viable product.
 Codename "Trailblazer"
 0.8.0 - Stopping the trail causes it to create a page in OneNote
-1.0.0 - Tidy up code and styling
+1.0.0 - Tidy up code and styling and publish extension

 ### Second major release.
 Codename "Snapshot"
 1.5.0 - Add screenshots to the trail with a link to the current page